 costs when Europe is already suffering a competitive

 disadvantage compared with the United States, which has

 benefited from abundant supplies of shale gas.

-withdrawal of allowances, the Commission has also kicked off
+The Commission has also kicked off discussion on 2030 energy

 At member state level, EU sources say a majority supports